Additional reporting by Mackenzie Tatannani

 For breakfast, don’t overlook the thick, yet light and fluffy, waffles (batter not from a box mix) topped any way you’d like, from the simplicity of butter and syrup to Nutella and ripe strawberries.
 If you have room for more sweets, grab a hunk of house-made baklava to go.

-If you’re not near Ardsley, Michialis also owns Bella’s Restaurant in Tarrytown and the newly opened Roxy’s Diner Bar & Grill in Port Chester, an homage to his grandfather’s coffee shop that features a full-service restaurant with brick-oven pizza and a bar.
+If you’re not near Ardsley, Michialis also owns Bella’s Restaurant in Tarrytown and the relatively new Roxy’s Diner Bar & Grill in Port Chester, an homage to his grandfather’s coffee shop that features a full-service restaurant with brick-oven pizza and a bar.

 As for Michialis, he continues to enthusiastically carry on his family’s legacy.
 “I could never see myself doing anything else,” he says.
 “I love people; I love talking to people.
 It’s an awesome experience.”